7 ways to keep your liver healthy

 7. Check your iron.

 Iron overload syndrome means your body can’t get rid of excess iron, eventually leading to liver damage.
-This can be done easily with an Iron Deficiency Check.
+This can be done easily with an Iron Deficiency Test.

 The good news is that early liver damage can be reversed through lifestyle changes.
-So test your liver with our easy-to-use home-to-lab Liver Check and spot early signs of inflammation.
+So test your liver with our easy-to-use home-to-lab Liver Blood Test and spot early signs of inflammation.
 Don’t wait for symptoms.
 Get tested today!